Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Introduction

 Thirdly, we extend the new analyses of PG to the stochastic setting where only noisy first-order information about $f$ is available.
 We first propose a stochastic projected gradient (SPG) method equipped with mini-batches and establish the new sample complexity bound

 for finding an $\epsilon$-approximate solution in expectation.
 Here $\sigma^2$ is an upper bound on the variance of the stochastic gradient.
 This complexity improves the one in \cite{GhaLanZhang13-1} by incorporating the lower curvature information.
-Moreover, we propose auto-conditioned stepsizes for SPG, namely AC-SPG, under the extra assumption on the Lipschitz continuity of the stochastic gradient and establish $\mathcal{O}(1/\epsilon^4)$ sample complexity bounds.
-Furthermore, we present a two-phase variant of AC-SPG together with large deviation results.
+Moreover, we propose auto-conditioned stepsizes for SPG, namely AC-SPG, under the extra assumption on the Lipschitz continuity of the stochastic gradient and establish $\mathcal{O}(1/\epsilon^4)$ sample complexity bounds {that incorporate the lower curvature $l$.} Furthermore, we present a two-phase variant of AC-SPG together with large deviation results.

 Fourthly, under the extra assumption on Lipschitz continuity of the stochastic gradient, we further improve the sample complexity \eqref{bound_2} by incorporating the variance-reduction techniques.
 Specifically, our novel variance-reduced stochastic projected gradient (VR-SPG) method can obtain an $\epsilon$-approximate solution with a sample complexity of